uh-joan/design-systems-review/README.md

 \*_Projects marked as open source may not always be open to use.
 Always check the license of these projects before using them._

 Although 'design systems', 'ui libraries', and 'pattern libraries' are different things, they are often used interchangeably.
 This list contains all three.

-### Credits

-Cover icon: 'Solar System' by Andrejs Kirma from the Noun Project